 There is no minimum parcel size (acreage) required for a landowner to permit a bowhunter to hunt deer on the property.
 The property owner should consider notifying adjacent neighbors, as a courtesy, before hunting due to the proximity of residences and small parcel sizes.

 Hunters are obligated to make every reasonable attempt to retrieve a wounded deer.
 Hunters must obtain permission from other landowners to track or retrieve deer from a neighboring property.

 Hunters are not permitted to charge for their services.
 Hunters must provide own equipment.

 There are many archery groups, clubs, and associations in Fairfax County.
 It is the responsibility of the property owner to ensure only the most qualified bowhunter(s) is permitted on their property.
 Bowhunters with superior skill, ethics, and experience can efficiently and discreetly hunt deer in areas where firearm use is restricted or prohibited.

 A list of archery groups and associations is provided below as an information resource.
 Fairfax County does not endorse the use or services of any individual bowhunter, archery organization, or archery group for deer management on private lands.
-In addition, the Virginia Department of Game and Inland Fisheries has developed the VDGIF Hunter Finder (H-Finder) Application to help connect landowners with hunters to assist in meeting their deer management goals.
+In addition, the Virginia Department of Wildlife Resources has developed the DWR Hunter Finder (H-Finder) Application to help connect landowners with hunters to assist in meeting their deer management goals.
 This application is a tool for landowners to identify and initiate communication with hunters that are willing to hunt on their property.